SimoneSabba/eurosport-player-stats/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>

+## Next step: improvement

+Here some improvement suggested ( not implemented for time restriction )

+- Cache http request
+- Implement Redux to store the API data, in order to optimise and minimize the request
+- Loading state for API request
+- More comprehensive unit test